 What follows is my provisional translation (in other words, not official or authorized; see here for more) of the Báb’s Tablet to the Seventeenth Letter of the Living—a station which the Bábí heroine Ṭáhirih later came to occupy.
 A typescript of the original text, kindly given to me by Omid Ghaemmaghami, has been published in a certain book by the late Muhammad Labib.
 (Please note: the typescript has not been closely compared with the original text to check for accuracy.)

-This is that which We have sent down unto the seventeenth temple at the behest of God, the Almighty, the Incomparable
+This is that which We have sent down unto the seventeenth temple at the behest of God, the Almighty, the Omnipotent

 In the Name of God, the Most Exalted, the All-Praised

 Glorified be He before Whom all the dwellers of earth and heaven humble themselves!
 Say: All shall find life in Him.
 He it is Who holdeth in His hands all who are in heaven and on earth.
 Say: All have been created through His bidding.
 He it is Who hath arisen in His Cause; He shall recompense whomsoever He willeth through His bountiful favor.
 Say: All men beseech His blessings.
 Hallowed be He Who createth whatsoever He willeth by His Word of command “Be,” and it is.
 Magnified be He Who calleth into being whatsoever He willeth through His peerless grace.
 Say: All are originated at His behest.

 This is an epistle from the letter Tháʼ unto the seventeenth temple.
 Bear thou witness that there is none other God but Him, and that unto Him do we all, verily, bear allegiance.
 His are the kingdoms of earth and heaven, and all abide by His bidding.